gigerlin/easyRPC/README.md

 `browserify -i ./node_modules/avs-easyrpc/js/rpc.js -s LS test.js > test.min.js`

 The sample is a chat application which demoes calls from client to server (speak) and from server to clients (echo).
-Here is the coffeescript **server side** of the chat application:
+Here is the coffeescript **server side** of the chat application (file employee.coffee):

 ```javascript
 chat = [] # the list of all members